cjmartin/launchcalendar.org/_posts/2025-04-29-vega-c-biomass.md

     video_id: g0UP77VUpqE
 images: []
 ---
-Arianespace successfully conducted the first Vega-C rocket launch of 2025 on April 29, deploying ESA's Biomass satellite into a 660 km sun-synchronous orbit from Kourou, French Guiana.
-Biomass, weighing approximately 1,170 kg and built by Airbus Defence and Space, features the first spaceborne P-band synthetic aperture radar and a large mesh antenna, advancing climate and environmental research by measuring global forest structure and carbon stocks, mapping desert subsurface geology, and monitoring ice fields.
-The mission is planned for at least five years and was Vega C’s fourth flight, second since a 2022 anomaly, maintaining post-return success.
-The launch was one of a record-setting six space launches globally in less than 24 hours.
-Coverage and mission updates were available from multiple sources.
+Arianespace successfully conducted the first Vega-C rocket launch of 2025 on April 29, deploying ESA's Biomass satellite into a sun-synchronous orbit from Kourou, French Guiana.
+Biomass, weighing about 1,170 kg and built by Airbus Defence and Space, is part of the ESA Earth Explorer program and features the first spaceborne P-band synthetic aperture radar for high-resolution forest and terrain mapping, as well as a large mesh antenna.
+The launch successfully delivered the satellite, with the mission planned for at least five years of operations.
+This was Vega-C’s fourth flight, its second since a 2022 anomaly, maintaining post-return success.
+The mission was one of a record-setting six launches globally within a 24-hour period.